Times change and my website needed to change too. To see the 2020 update of this page click this link

 Anemia is the presence of too few red blood cells circulating in your pets body.

 Your Pet's blood is composed of a liquid portion, the plasma, and a cellular portion.
-That cellular portion is made up of red blood cells (erythrocytes =RBCs) which carry oxygen throughout its body, platelets that allow that blood to clot when it is necessary and white blood cells (leukocytes), which are responsible for fighting disease.
-In most anemic pets, an underlying disease is interfering with the complex process that allows red blood cells to form within your pet's bone marrow.
-That blood-forming process is called erythropoiesis.
+That cellular portion is made up of red blood cells (=erythrocytes =RBCs) which carry oxygen throughout its body, platelets (thrombocytes) that allow its blood to clot when it is necessary and white blood cells (leukocytes), which are responsible for fighting disease.
+In most anemic pets, an underlying disease is interfering with the complex processes that allows red blood cells to form within your pet's bone marrow.
+That blood-forming process is called erythropoesis.

 There are two basic kinds of anemia.
 In the first kind, the pet's body loses blood faster than it can be regenerated but the animal is still able to produce new red blood cells (RBCs) in its bone marrow.
 This is called regenerative anemia.
 In the second form, the pet has lost its ability to manufacture new RBCs in its bone marrow.
-This type is called non-regenerative anemia.
-A mark of regenerative anemia is that the body is in a rush and releases some of its RBCs a bit too early.
-These young RBCs are called reticulocytes.
-An increase in their number might alerts your veterinarian to this problem.
-It is sometimes called a blood-loss anemia.
+This type is called non-regenerative (once called aplastic anemia). (ref) A mark of a regenerative anemia is that the body is in a rush and releases some of its RBCs a bit too early.
+Those young RBCs are called reticulocytes.
+An increase in their number might help your veterinarian to decide which form of anemia is affecting your pet.
+Regenerative anemias are sometimes called blood-loss anemias.
 You can read more about regenerative anemias here.

-What Signs Will I See If My Pet Is Anemic?
+What Signs Might I See If My Pet Is Anemic ?

 Anemic pets must breath faster to keep their bodies oxygenated.
 Their hearts will also beat faster in an attempt to keep their body better oxygenated.
-These pets usually have low energy levels and pale or yellowish gums.
+These pets usually have low energy levels.

-You might notice that your pet's gums or the shiny mucous membranes of its eyes (sclera) and skin of its nose and ears are paler than they should be.
+You might notice that your pet's gums or the shiny pink mucous membranes of its eyes (sclera) and skin of its nose and ears are paler than they should be.
 Anemic animals often become weak and lethargic ("mopy" or sluggish ).
-They may sleep more than usual and their toes and ears are often cooler than normal.
-They often stop grooming themselves as carefully as they used to.
-They may loose their interest in food, play-time and they usually pant and rest after minor exertion that never bothered them before.
+They might sleep more than usual and their toes and ears might be cooler than normal.
+They might not groom themselves as carefully as they used to.
+They might loose their normal interest in food and play-time and they usually pant and rest after minor exertions that never bothered them before.